 The two-year-old views the world with awe and wonder, interested in each created thing from the ladybug to the stars.
-Ours is to proclaim--name grace—God’s creative presence in the hard-shelled red bug and to give God glory for the brilliant night-lights.
-Ten-year-olds seek safety and we proclaim--name grace—God’s protective presence by assuring them of shelter in the middle of the night.
-Though teens may act ambivalent, we proclaim--name grace—God’s guiding presence as they search for meaning and acceptance.
+Ours is to proclaim God’s creative presence in the hard-shelled red bug and to give God glory for the brilliant night-lights.
+A ten-year-old seeks safety and we name grace—God’s protective presence—by assuring them of shelter in the middle of the night.
+Though teens may act ambivalent, we speak of God’s guiding presence as they search for meaning and acceptance.

-Interestingly, as adults, ours is to become more like children, for the mysteries of God are revealed to the little ones—to those who have ears to hear and eyes to see.
+Interestingly, as adults, ours is to become more like children, for God reveals the mysteries to the little ones—to those who have ears to hear and eyes to see.
 William Barry, SJ, encourages us to grow in our relationship with the Divine by Paying Attention to God.
 Do we hear—really hear—God’s voice?
 In the silence?
 In His Word?
 In the poor?
 In the breeze?
 Do we see—really see—God’s handiwork?
 In creation?
 In our children?
 In the elderly?
 In the suffering?

 “The air is

 like God ...

 Even though we do not see it